Sheherazade8/Projet-3A-Shifumi-IA/README.md

 - **Final Report**: The final report detailing the project's objectives, methodologies, results, and conclusions.
 - **Gesture Recognition Folder**: Jupyter notebooks used for testing and development of the hand gesture recognition tool.
 - **Integration Package**: A folder containing the overall project to be completed for integration.
+- **Dataset**: A folder containing some data we used for the project.

 ## Project Description
 The Shifumi project focuses on enhancing the hand gesture recognition system to be integrated into the larger project involving an artificial intelligence agent for the game of "Rock, Paper, Scissors" (Shifumi).
 The improved gesture recognition system aims to enhance the interaction between the AI agent and human players by accurately recognizing hand gestures.